Chart Color Schemes

 Armidale Surrounds - South is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Armidale Surrounds - South's population was approximately 6,071 as of November 2025.
-This figure represents an increase of 177 people, a 3.0% rise from the 2021 Census which reported a population of 5,894.
-The change is inferred from the estimated resident population of 5,983 in June 2024 and an additional 44 validated new addresses since the Census date.
-This results in a population density ratio of 1.9 persons per square kilometer.
-Armidale Surrounds - South's growth rate of 3.0% since the census is within 0.3 percentage points of the SA3 area's growth rate of 3.3%, indicating competitive growth fundamentals.
+Armidale Surrounds - South's population was around 6,071 as of Nov 2025.
+This reflected an increase of 177 people from the 2021 Census figure of 5,894.
+The change was inferred from the estimated resident population of 5,983 in June 2024 and an additional 44 validated new addresses since the Census date.
+This resulted in a population density ratio of 1.9 persons per square kilometer.
+Armidale Surrounds - South's growth rate of 3.0% since the census was comparable to its SA3 area, indicating strong fundamentals.
 Overseas migration contributed approximately 76.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population